-Environmental Education Council of Broward County: Topics include environmental education in schools, local projects by council members, community environmental events, working with Environmental Education Providers-Miami Dade County, planning local Envirothon and Stewardship awards.
+Environmental Conservation Organization: Topics include environmental education in schools, local projects by council members, community environmental events, working with Environmental Education Providers-Miami Dade County, planning local Envirothon and Stewardship awards. more »

 Partners in Education: Promoting partnerships with local schools.